TheaVanherst/Crypt-Of-The-NecroSpriter/README.txt

 - Render speed slider based on beats per minute, based on tracks featured in that game.
     - A list of tracks featured in the game at each BPM step of 5, including bosses.
 - Scaling feature, with a slider to change the resolution size of the left hand side preview.
+- Two different render modes, linear and the more accurate in-game beat driven render.

                                              INSTRUCTIONS: